DorothyTamYiLing/GWarrange/documents/tutorials.md

 Statistics on the sizes and distances between each pair of adjacent "extended and merged" IS are printed in files *_mergedISstat.txt.

 Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers.
-Here, we use the kmer generation tool fsm-lite to generate kmers from genomes in directory /ext7000_merge200_ISreplaced_genomes.

 ```
+#For ext7000_merge200_ISreplaced_genomes set
 cd ./ext7000_merge200_ISreplaced_genomes

 #generating fsm-ite input file